norahellstadius/Project_Droid/README.md

 ## Approach
 Utilizing the [Bard](https://bard.google.com/chat) (LLM from Google) API, this program generates ticket content from user-provided titles.
 Post-processing involves regex filters and iterative refinement, enhancing the output's structure and ensuring a tailored result.
 The iterative refinement involves taking Bard's initial output and utilizing it in a subsequent prompt, ensuring the final output adheres to the expected structure.

+## Important
+For the python program to work you need to ensure that you set up the credentials for both Bard and Jira.
+This setup is detailed in the Installation section below.

 ## Video Demo
 * [Video Demo](https://youtu.be/B6tms-23zpk)